Apprenticeship Application 2021

 - Become part of the distinguished Word Factory Apprentice Award alumnae.
 Previous winners have achieved industry recognition including publication with independent and mainstream publishers such as Salt and Faber; awards and shortlistings including the Guardian BAME prize, Bath Flash Fiction Prize and Wasafiri prize; reviewing for journals and publications including the TLS, Economist and New Statesman and representation by leading literary agents.

 The Word Factory Apprentice Award is celebrating its seventh year.
 We would like to thank our partners New Writing North and the Society of Authors.
 Previous partners include Literature Works, Writing West Midlands, and Arts Council England.

 The award is offered to two talented authors on the way to their first collection of stories or beginning to send work out for publication.

 Please Note: the scheme is not suitable for anyone with novels or collections already published or under contract (self-published and non-fiction books may apply).

 If you live in the North of England:

-One place is open to a writer living in the North who will be mentored by Catherine Menon and offered additional developmental support and access to other opportunities near to home.
+The award is open to submissions of work written in World English by writers of any nationality or descent who at the time of entering are permanently resident in the north of England.
+You will be mentored by Catherine Menon and offered additional developmental support and access to other opportunities near to home.

 This place is supported by New Writing North as Part of the Northern Writers’ Awards.